MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/configure-the-max-degree-of-parallelism-server-configuration-option.md

 For more information, see [Server Configuration Options SQL Server](server-configuration-options-sql-server.md).

-## Follow Up: After you configure the max degree of parallelism option
+## After you configure the max degree of parallelism option

 The setting takes effect immediately without restarting the server.

 ## Max DOP feedback

-Parallelism is often beneficial for reporting and analytical queries, or queries that otherwise handle large amounts of data.
-Conversely, OLTP-centric queries that are executed in parallel could experience performance issues when the time spent coordinating all threads outweighs the advantages of using a parallel plan.

-Before SQL Server 2019, the default value for the max degree of parallelism (MAXDOP) Server Configuration Option and for MAXDOP database scoped configuration was set to 0, which means that all available schedulers could be used if a query was eligible for parallelism.
-With SQL Server 2019, the default for Server Configuration Option is a calculation based on available processors during setup time, and the MAXDOP database scoped configuration changed to a default of 8 for Azure SQL Database.

-For more information and considerations, see [Configure the max degree of parallelism Server Configuration Option](#considerations).
+[!INCLUDE[sssql22-md](../../includes/sssql22-md.md)] introduces a new feature to called DOP Feedback to improve query performance by identifying parallelism inefficiencies for repeating queries, based on elapsed time and waits.
 DOP feedback is part of the Intelligent query processing family of features, and addresses suboptimal usage of parallelism for repeating queries.
 This scenario helps with optimizing resource usage and improving scalability of workloads, when excessive parallelism can cause performance issues.
 Instead of incurring in the pains of an all-encompassing default or manual adjustments to each query, DOP Feedback self-adjusts DOP to avoid the issues described above.
+Parallelism is often beneficial for reporting and analytical queries, or queries that otherwise handle large amounts of data.
+Conversely, OLTP-centric queries that are executed in parallel could experience performance issues when the time spent coordinating all threads outweighs the advantages of using a parallel plan.
+For more information, see [parallel plan execution](../../relational-databases/query-processing-architecture-guide.md#parallel-query-processing).

 ### Feedback implementation